WildlifeConservationSocietyCI/lbw2vue/README.md

 ##Next steps##
 - Find a way to map textures to object
+- Scale models appropriately - see note in import_lbw.py
 - use wxPython to write user interface for this tool plugin
 - Specify plant attributes?